Aatrox Build Guide by iZeal

 Berzerker's Greaves: You do not need attack speed.

 Sorcerer's Shoes Aatrox has exactly 0 magic damage in his kit.
-Build these boots to troll your opponent in conjunction with Sunfire Cape and Grasp of the Undying.
+Build these boots to troll your opponent in conjunction with Sunfire Aegis and Grasp of the Undying.

 Dead Man's Plate: The worst armor item, only usable by roaming supports right now.